 Deb and I went up that way again today

 The trees in the Taggerty River Valley still stand like the ghosts they are.
-What is changing somewhat is millions of seeds have germinated so saplings are beginning to race for the light between their parents’ skeletons.

 We were back because as you know I love photography.
 One of my favourite subjects is streams and waterfalls.